Syngonium podophyllum

 DSC02301 (08)

 Below is the same plant that is available in nursery but in a very different form --- ground-creeping version with arrowhead shaped leaves.
-Once it starts climbing up tree trunk, it transforms into a very different form ---- the leaves become larger and split to leaflets.
+Once it starts climbing up tree trunk, it transforms into a very different form ---- the leaves become larger and split.
 As it adapts very well to the natural environment here, it is now a common climber in the wild.

-Another two common gigantic climbers here that exhibit such changes in their leaves are Epipremnum aureum and Epipremnum pinnatum.
-A good review of such transformation can be found in the Exotic Rainforest website.
+Another two common gigantic climbers here that exhibit such changes in their leaves from juvenile to mature stage are Epipremnum aureum and Epipremnum pinnatum.
+A good review of this transformation can be found in the Exotic Rainforest website.

 photo